Safe and Smart Buildings: Five “Measurable” Actions Businesses Must Consider Now to Reopen

 Next steps, first steps

 As we prepare to reopen, we need to help the world feel at ease when entering banks, stores, theme parks, theaters, restaurants, and more.
 It’s time for business leaders to become proactive by applying instrumentation, analytics and software engineering to make every space intelligent, less expensive to manage, more comfortable and safer for us all.
+Safe buildings are key to reopening for business.

 With the world looking to reopen as soon as is safely possible, businesses are seeking solutions quickly.
 The interactive figure below depicts how to create an aggressive yet feasible timetable and is subject to hardware availability.